CommonSense12/Lunar-Eclipse/README.md

 # Introduction
 Welcome to Lunar Eclipse, Home to 1500 scripts.
+# Key System
+Our key system is just a pastebin link.
+We do not want players to get them from a site like linkvertise.
+**NOTE: WE DO NOT MAKE MONEY OFF YOUR SCRIPTS, IF YOU THINK OUR SCRIPT IS MAKING MONEY OUT OF YOUR SCRIPT THEN YOU'RE CLEARLY WRONG.
+WE DON'T USE LINK VERTISES, WORK INK AND OTHERS WEBSITES RELATED TO THIS CONTENT**
 # Terms of Service
 **By using this you must follow these**
 1. Any act of dump, tampering, leaking, deobfuscating scripts inside or our script will result to a HWID ban.
 2. Using HttpSpy to dump or do suspicious in the script will result to HWID ban
 3. Trying to replicate the script will result a HWID ban.
 We tolerate copiers of our script.
+4. Copying other scripts inside our script is bannable which can be HWID ban.
+5. Follow the terms of service of other scripts.
 # About us
 **About my team and my friends**